kchia/blockchain-developer-bootcamp-final-project/README.md

 ## How to Use EllipticalArtNFT to Mint an NFT

 1. On the `/home` page, press the `CONNECT TO WEB3` button to connect to the app via MetaMask.
 Make sure to use the Rinkeby network.
-After connecting to MetaMask successfully, the connected account address and balance will be displayed in page header.
+After connecting to MetaMask successfully, the connected account address and balance will be displayed in the page header.
 A form titled `Create unique, one-of-a-kind elliptical art` will also appear on the page, as follows:

 ![EllipticalArtNFT Home](./images/EllipticalArtNFT-home.png)